zoominlive/lesson_planning/INTEGRATION_GUIDE.md

 - **User Info Display**: Shows user name, username, and role in the navigation
 - **API Context**: All API requests include user context for data filtering
+- **Role-Based Access**: Admin users see additional settings management features
 - **Personalization**: User-specific settings and preferences

+#### Admin Features
+Users with "Admin" role in their JWT token have access to:
+- Settings management via gear icon in header
+- Location, room, category, and age group management
+- Organizational configuration tools

 ## API Endpoints